Dikhang1112/Dikhang1112/README.md

 ## 🚀 Some Projects

 ### 🔗 [StudentManagement](https://github.com/thien0709/StudentManagement.git)
+> Using python and flask technology for developing product.
 > A student management system built by a team of 3.
 > Includes CRUD operations, student-class assignment, statistics, and a responsive UI.

 ### 🔗 [SystemStudySmart](https://github.com/Dikhang1112/SystemStudySmart.git)
 > An AI-integrated smart learning management system for students and teachers.